700 Children's® – A Blog by Pediatric Experts

 Unfortunately, there are conditions that can threaten ovarian health:

 Ovarian cysts are fluid-filled sacs.
-Cysts are common, often benign, and most of the time they present little to no cause for concern.
+Cysts are common, fluid filled, benign, and most of the time they present little to no cause for concern.

 Ovarian torsion is the twisting of an ovary which may cause it to move and/or cut off the blood supply.
-This can sometimes be caused by a cyst, but it can also happen to normal ovaries.
+This can sometimes be caused by a cyst or mass, but it can also happen to normal ovaries.

-Ovarian rupture is a cyst that ruptures and may cause severe pain or lead to internal bleeding.
+Ovarian rupture is a cyst that ruptures, releasing fluid into the abdomen and pelvis, and may cause severe pain or lead to internal bleeding.

 Ovarian cancer is when cells grow out of control in an ovary or ovaries and threaten the health of a female’s reproductive system and/or life.